fortitudo-tech/fortitudo.tech/README.rst

 The package is intended for advanced users who are comfortable specifying portfolio constraints and Entropy Pooling views using matrices and vectors.
-This gives full flexibility in relation to working with these technologies and allows you to build your own high-level interfaces if you wish.
+This gives full flexibility in relation to working with these technologies.
 Hence, input checking is intentionally kept to a minimum.

-Fortitudo Technologies is a fintech company that offers novel investment technologies as well as quantitative and digitalization consultancy to the investment management industry.
+Fortitudo Technologies is a fintech offering novel investment technologies as well as quantitative and digitalization consultancy to the investment management industry.
 For more information, please visit our `website <https://fortitudo.tech>`_.

 Installation Instructions